tecdevel/SRE-ITEMS/What happens.rst

 This is now almost universally over a Universal Serial Bus (USB) or Bluetooth connection, but historically has been over PS/2 or ADB connections.

-*In the case of the USB keyboard:*
+2.1 In the case of the USB keyboard:*

 - The USB circuitry of the keyboard is powered by the 5V supply provided over pin 1 from the computer's USB host controller.